 I understand that I am fully responsible for the actions of my dog and that the club does not accept liability for any loss, damage or injury however caused.

-Signed ……………………………………………..
+Signed ……………………………………………......
 Date / /

-60
+Fee for puppy course including temporary membership £60.00

 Payment can be made directly into the Club’s bank account: 53-50-41, 62449516 (Nat West).
 Please ensure that you include your name when making such payments and submit this form.
 Cheques should be made payable to “Golden Valley Dog Training Club”